ftsrg/trainbenchmark-ttc/README.md

 It is recommended to start with an Eclipse distribution tailored to developing EMF-based applications, e.g. Eclipse Modeling.

-If you'd like to try the EMF-IncQuery implementation, it is recommended to use Eclipse Luna.
+If you'd like to try the EMF-IncQuery implementation, it is recommended to use **Eclipse Luna**.
 There are two ways to resolve the dependencies:

 1. **Maven dependencies** (`pom.xml` files).
 This requires the m2e Eclipse plugin (this is included in Eclipse for Java developers but is not included in Modeling distribution).
 The m2e plugin can be installed from the the update site of your release (Kepler/Luna).
 2. **Plug-in dependencies** (`MANIFEST.MF` files).